FDA stings retailers for selling tobacco to minors

 FDA officials said they are on a mission to begin battling the stubbornly high U.S. smoking rates by keeping tobacco out of underage hands in the first place.

-"The public education, compliance checks and warning letters are good for a start.
-What will be critical is that FDA act aggressively on repeat offenders," said Matthew Myers, president of the Campaign for Tobacco-Free Kids.

-Earlier this year, the FDA released nine new graphic images they are requiring tobacco companies to place prominently on cigarette packs and advertising.
+Earlier this year, the agency released nine new graphic images they are requiring tobacco companies to place prominently on cigarette packs and advertising.